In some American states, when a relationship ends a spouse can be entitled to alimony for life or equalisation of the parties’ incomes for a period.

 It is unrelated to the financial support of children, which is dealt with separately by our child support legislation.

-To be successful in an application for spousal maintenance, the family law courts must determine that:
+To be successful in an application for spousal maintenance, the Federal Circuit and Family Court must determine that:

 - the applicant party cannot adequately support themselves for a valid reason; and